canjs/canjs/docs/can-guides/contribute/releasing-canjs.md

 new [can-ecosystem] or [can-legacy] package is added to `can`, it’s treated as a `MINOR` changes to `can`, any subsequent releases of those packages are treated as `PATCH` changes to `can`.

-When making a release, review the the version number changes and collection of all packages that have changed within the release.
+When making a release, review the version number changes and collection of all packages that have changed within the release.
 Then run `npm run release:<versiontype>`.

 For example, the following would be a `PATCH` release: